 The board of directors considered the costs the Company is expected to incur after entry into the New Investment Advisory Agreement based on information provided by MSC Adviser.
-The board of directors noted that the Company's non-advisory expense ratio, excluding interest expense, under the New Investment Advisory Agreement would have been approximately 0.59% based on the twelve months ended December 31, 2019, unchanged from the actual non-advisory expense ratio, excluding interest expense, under the Current Investment Advisory Agreement, and lower than an average across the peer group of 0.81%.
-The board of directors noted that the Company's advisory fees ratio, which is the ratio of total advisory fees (excluding capital gain incentive fees) adjusted for fee waivers and payments during the year of previously waived fees as a percentage of gross assets, would have been 2.32% under the New Investment Advisory Agreement based on the twelve months ended December 31, 2019, which is higher than the peer group average of 2.07%, but lower than the actual advisory fees ratio under the Current Investment Advisory Agreement of 2.36%.
-The board of directors considered that the pro forma advisory fees ratio under the New Investment Advisory Agreement are only slightly less than the actual advisory fees under the Current Investment Advisory Agreement because the savings from the reduced pro forma asset management fees under the New Investment Advisory Agreement would have resulted in increased incentive fees on income during the first three quarters of the period presented.
+The board of directors noted that the Company's non-advisory expense ratio, excluding interest expense, under the New Investment Advisory Agreement would have been approximately 0.66% based on the twelve months ended March 31, 2020, unchanged from the actual non-advisory expense ratio, excluding interest expense, under the Current Investment Advisory Agreement, and lower than an average across the peer group of 0.84%.
+The board of directors noted that the Company's advisory fees ratio, which is the ratio of total advisory fees (excluding capital gain incentive fees) adjusted for fee waivers and payments during the year of previously waived fees as a percentage of gross assets, would have been 2.18% under the New Investment Advisory Agreement based on the twelve months ended March 31, 2020, which is higher than the peer group average of 2.03%, but lower than the actual advisory fees ratio under the Current Investment Advisory Agreement of 2.25%.
+The board of directors considered that the pro forma advisory fees ratio under the New Investment Advisory Agreement are only slightly less than the actual advisory fees under the Current Investment Advisory Agreement would have resulted in increased incentive fees on income during the first two quarters of the period presented.

 The board of directors also reviewed information from MSC Adviser regarding the anticipated profitability to MSC Adviser from its relationship with the Company, noting that MSC Adviser does not expect to derive any material indirect benefits from its relationship with the Company other than indirectly benefiting MSC Adviser's reputation and helping it to grow its lending platform.
 The board of directors noted that the anticipated profitability under the New Investment Advisory Agreement is comparable to the profit margins of several large asset managers.
-The board of directors also took into account that MSC Adviser will provide, or cause to be provided, administrative services to the Company that were previously provided by HMS Adviser under the Current Investment Advisory Agreement, and that the Company is contractually obligated to reimburse MSC Adviser at cost for the allocable portion of overhead and other expenses incurred by MSC Adviser in performing its administrative services polyided, by the New Investment Advisory Agreement.
-The board of directors also considered the fact that MSC Adviser intends to engage one or more third-party service providers, including, but not limited to, a third-party sub-administrator, to perform certain Externalized Services that are currently provided by HMS Adviser under the Company's stockholders, and the fact that MSC Adviser has agreed that the costs and expenses of which will be borne by the Company's stockholders, and the fact that MSC Adviser has agreed that the costs and expenses to be borne by the Company's stockholders, and the fact that MSC Adviser has agreed the Externalized Services Expense Cap.
+The board of directors also took into account that MSC Adviser will provide, or cause to be provided, administrative services to the Company that were previously provided by HMS Adviser under the Current Investment Advisory Agreement, and that the Company is contractually obligated to reimburse MSC Adviser at cost for the allocable portion of overhead and other expenses incurred by MSC Adviser in performing its administrative services obligations under the New Investment Advisory Agreement.
+The board of directors also considered the fact that MSC Adviser intends to engage one or more third-party service providers, including, but not limited to, a third-party sub-administrator, to perform certain Externalized Services that are currently provided by HMS Adviser under the Current Investment Advisory Agreement, the costs and expenses of which will be borne by the Company's stockholders, and the fact that MSC Adviser has agreed that the costs and expenses to be borne by the Company relating to the Externalized Services provided under the New Investment Advisory Agreement will not exceed the Externalized Services Expense Cap.